 Repair or rebuild the WMI Repository on Windows

-There are command line tools to fix or restore the WMI repository.
+There are command line tools to fix or reset or restore the WMI repository.
 However, Microsoft suggests that its best that you verify if there is corruption.

 Below is a list of errors and permission issues you might see-